Exploring the Manet & Morisot Exhibit: A Rainy-Day Adventure

 Windsurfer to Paradise

 It wasn’t long until my fellow paddlers showed up.
 Nine of us were on the water at 10:30 paddling out the channel and past San Quentin.
-We were anticipating very light ebb current with a slack at 1:00, meaning we would be paddling against this slight current.
-We had a chilly northwest wind behind us pushing us along.
-We headed on towards Paradise Cay.
+We were anticipating a very light ebb current with slack at 1:00, meaning we would be paddling against this slight current.
+We had a chilly northwest wind pushing us along as we headed towards Paradise Cay.
 Once we approached the Cay, three of our paddlers decided to turn around.
 The prospect of a slog into the wind on the return from Paradise was something to consider.
 Six of us continued on to Paradise Beach.

 At noon we landed at Paradise Beach.
 With the wind and the fetch coming from the north, we had a little bit of a surf landing.
 We hiked up the short trail to the picnic tables for lunch.
 Having arrived without my lunch I was able to bum cookies, candies, and an energy bar off of my fellow paddlers.
 No shortage of sugar to keep my energy up on the return leg.
 With a temperature a chilly 45-degrees we didn’t dally long over lunch.
 We wanted to get back on the water and paddle and warm up.